 The MateBook X Pro has some of the best speakers on any ultrabook.
 Unlike most laptops, it has 4 speakers instead of 2: there are a pair of up-facing tweeters under the speaker grill and a pair of down-facing woofers on the laptop’s bottom corners.
 The crisp up-firing tweeters greatly enhance soundstage and imaging.
 Nevertheless, these speakers are not perfect, and here’s some ways we can improve them.

-The MateBook X Pro's speakers have a pretty awful distortion at around 511Hz.
+The MateBook X Pro’s speakers have a pretty awful distortion at around 511Hz.
 I’ve tested 4 units and all have this problem, so it’s most likely a design flaw.
 The speaker vibrates against the laptop’s chassis, which also causes the keyboard keycaps to vibrate.

 Peal off the foam seal around the speaker drivers.
 Now, the speaker is decoupled from the laptop’s chassis and no longer vibrates with it.

 Put a thin strip of sponge or similar soft material under the speaker to separate the resonating components.

 Per my ear, this mod successfully eliminated the distortion except at absurdly high volumes.